If so, watch out for the taxman…..

 Tax investigations are an unwelcome and unnecessary burden.

-Fortunately however, it is very easy to take out a low-cost fee protection policy which will guarantee that if this happens to you, all professional fees necessary to defend your position are paid.
+Fortunately however, it is very easy to join a low-cost tax investigation service that will guarantee that if this happens to you, all professional fees necessary to defend your position are paid.

-For more information on our fee protection policy
+For more information on our Tax Investigation Service

 To find out more further details can be found here.